term7/RaspberryPi-USB-Privacy-Gadget/README.md

 dhcp-option=tag:wlan0,12' | sudo tee /etc/NetworkManager/dnsmasq-shared.d/01_usb0-wlan0.conf > /dev/null
 ```

+IMPORTANT: These changes will take effect only after restarting *NetworkManager*.
+However, since you are connected via SSH, restarting *NetworkManager* would break your connection.
+The only way to apply these changes without losing access is a full system reboot.

+**⚠ Do NOT reboot your Raspberry Pi at this stage!

+*AdGuardHome* and *Unbound* have not yet been configured, and no firewall rules are in place to ensure proper network routing.
+Rebooting now could disrupt connectivity or lock you out.
+Continue with the remaining setup steps before restarting.**

 To ensure your Mac appears as a distinct client in *AdGuardHome*, we need to assign it a static IP address (see configuration above).
 However, since MAC address randomization is enabled on our laptop, we cannot use its MAC address as an identifier.
 Instead, we will set a fixed hostname, WORKSTATION, which will allow us to reliably assign a static IP.
 Open a Terminal on your Mac and run the following commands to configure the hostname:

 ```